 Located in the Northeast and Mid-Atlantic regions of the United States, the Eastern Hockey League (EHL) and its 19 teams celebrates its 10th season in 2022-23.
 For the past six years, the EHL has finished as the leader in the Direct-To-College Advancement at the Division II and III levels.
 This past season alone, the EHL accounted for nearly 1 in every 5 freshmen on Division II and III rosters.

 To go along with the NCAA Commitments, the EHL has also helped over 100 players work their way up to higher levels of junior play.
 This area of advancement is also not limited to just players, as the EHL has seen a number of coaches make the jump up the ladder as well.

 The Eastern Hockey League Premier (EHLP) serves as a developmental division for the EHL.
 The EHLP celebrates the start of its 8th season under the EHL this fall, with 15 teams split up between 3 different divisions.
 While the name has changed a couple of times, the model remains the same; to help players develop and prepare for the next step in their journey.

 The EHL's sub-division has done a great job promoting players up the ranks of junior hockey, and is responsible for a number of the league's NCAA Commitments.
 Over 350 players have developed at this level and then made their jump up to the EHL.

 With every player comes a different path and next step.
-Whether it's college hockey or staying under the USA Hockey umbrella, the EHL and the EHLP provide all of our players with the resources to improve their game and keep climbing in their respective journeys.
+Whether it's college hockey or climbing the junior ranks, the EHL and the EHLP provide all of our players with the resources to improve their game and keep climbing in their respective journeys.

-Next Stop, The #Eshow
+Next Stop, The #EShow